 Spouse means the husband or wife of the head.
+A spouse never qualifies as a dependent.

 For proper application of the Non-citizens Rule, the definition of spouse is the marriage partner who, in order to dissolve the relationship, would have to be divorced.
 It includes the partner in a common law marriage.
 The term "spouse" does not apply to boyfriends, girlfriends, significant others, or co-heads.